hoijui/osh-tool/README.md

 ## Similar Projects

-We are not just standing on the shoulders of giants, but also shoulder on shoulder wiht them!
+We are not just standing on the shoulders of giants, but also shoulder on shoulder with them!

 These are two of our big sister projects.
 They are similar both in spirit